 Next, download and install all the required software.
-Use the list you created earlier to make sure that you are installing all your favorite applications.
 For general purpose software like browsers, media players, image viewers, etc., use Ninite.
 This free software automates everything and installs common software with just a single click.

 4. Configure Windows and Application Settings

 After installing all the required software, it is time to configure the Windows settings.
-When I say Windows settings, I’m talking about common settings like unhiding file extensions, disabling unwanted startup items, setting up Windows Hello, changing default apps, etc.
+When I say Windows settings, I’m talking about common settings, like unhiding file extensions, disabling unwanted startup items, setting up Windows Hello, changing default apps, and so on.